-The NATO civil budget supports the alliance's Brussels headquarters and its international civilian staff, which "is responsible for developing and implementing
+The NATO civil budget supports the alliance's Brussels headquarters and its international civilian staff, which is responsible for policy planning of operations and

 1 Funding levels for deployment are difficult to assess and compare, as they can be calculated in different ways.
 See CRS Report 95-726, Defense Budget: Alternative Measures of Costs of Military Commitments Abroad, by Stephen Daggett and Kathleen H. Hicks, June 16, 1995.
 The Pentagon has emphasized that allies make contributions to mutual security in a number of ways.
 See U.S. Department of Defense, Report on Allied Contributions to the Common Defense.
 A Report to the United States Congress by the Secretary of Defense.
 July 2003.
 Washington, D.C.
-The Defense Department published a "Statistical Compendium" of allied contributions in 2004.
+The Defense Department ceased publication of this annual report after 2004.

-NATO's overall political and security policies."
-NATO's international staff is headed by the Secretary General's office, and consists of civilian employees of member countries, often provided to NATO on 3-4 year details.
+capabilities, liaison with non-alliance partner countries, and public diplomacy.2 NATO's international staff is headed by the Secretary General's office, and consists of civilian employees of member countries, often provided to NATO on 3-4 year details.
 Among other activities, this staff supports the work of the North Atlantic Council (the governing body of the alliance) and its more than two-dozen committees.